 For example, electricians can find apprenticeships through their local International Brotherhood of Electrical Workers (IBEW) union and typically need a state electrician license.
 An electrician apprentice we interviewed is making $74 an hour!
 Look for your state’s requirements and opportunities through your state’s Labor and Industries website, local union hall (or website), utility companies, and workforce development centers.

 Our technology infrastructure highly depends on trade workers to install and maintain technical hardware and networks.
-They often possess high-income skills, such as troubleshooting and reverse engineering, and have many high-paying tech jobs available to them because of it.
-Thanks to them, company networks can stay secure, public networks can be accessible, and our personal devices can exist on either of them.
+They often possess high-income skills, such as troubleshooting and reverse engineering, and have many high-paying tech roles available to them because of it.
+Thanks to them, company networks can stay secure, public networks can be accessible, and our personal devices can exist on both of them.

 How to get into it: Start with a high school diploma or GED, then gain skills through trade schools, community colleges, or certification programs.
 Also, look for opportunities through technical trade unions, such as the International Federation of Professional and Technical Engineers (IFPTE).
 Entry-level roles in IT support, networking, or cybersecurity often require certifications like CompTIA A+, Network+, or Cisco’s CCNA, which can be earned through online learning.

-Healthcare trades encompass many different roles, such as pharmacy techs, dental assistants, and nurses.
+Healthcare trades encompass many different roles, such as pharmacy techs, dental assistants, nurses, and several others.
 Many of these roles require specialized training, certifications, and associate degrees to ensure effective care and compliance with health regulations.

 How to get into it: After getting a high school diploma or GED, pursue training based on your specific healthcare trade.
 Options range from on-the-job training for roles like Home Health Aide to formal certificate or associate degree programs for more advanced positions.
 Many roles require or strongly prefer certification or licensure, such as CPhT for Pharmacy Technicians, ARRT for Radiologic Technicians, or state licenses for Licensed Practical Nurses, Dental Hygienists, and other allied health professionals.